mb21/mb21.github.io/cv/cv.md

 - In my part-time work, I supported Artem Chirkin, then a PhD student, in continuing the development of qua-kit, a web-based platform that assists urban designers in their design process.

-- I worked on both the front- and back-end, which were implemented using [Reflex](https://github.com/reflex-frp/reflex) (via GHCJS) and [Yesod](https://www.yesodweb.com) respectively.
+- I worked on both the front- and back-end, which were implemented using [Reflex](https://github.com/reflex-frp/reflex) (a functional reactive programming framework on GHCJS) and [Yesod](https://www.yesodweb.com) respectively.

 ### Previous jobs {-}